arvidn/libtorrent/branches/RC_0_15/docs/manual.rst

 ``max_suggest_pieces`` is the max number of suggested piece indices received from a peer that's remembered.
 If a peer floods suggest messages, this limit prevents libtorrent from using too much RAM.
 It defaults to 10.

+If ``drop_skipped_requests`` is set to true (it defaults to false), piece requests that have been skipped enough times when piece messages are received, will be considered lost.
+Requests are considered skipped when the returned piece messages are re-ordered compared to the order of the requests.
+This was an attempt to get out of dead-locks caused by BitComet peers silently ignoring some requests.
+It may cause problems at high rates, and high level of reordering in the uploading peer, that's why it's disabled by default.

 pe_settings
 ===========